Communication MA

 Careers

-The Communication MA has a strong international reputation and prepares graduates for a career in the media industries.
-While many go on to media organisations in the UK and around the world, some progress to government or regulatory roles in the public sector, broader international organisations and NGOs.
+The degree will benefit those seeking a competitive edge in a career market that values high-level skills in communication, research and critical thinking.
+Our graduates have gone on to media organisations in the UK and around the world, some progressing to government or regulatory roles in the public sector, broader international organisations and NGOs.
 Others pursue research through a PhD.
-For people already working in media jobs, the course is often a route to a more senior role within their organisation, or to a different sector of the media.
+For people already working in media jobs, the course can be a route to a more senior role within their organisation, or to a different sector of the media.

 Industry engagement